mermaid-js/mermaid/docs/n00b-syntaxReference.md

 They also  detail how diagrams can be defined, or described in the manner with which the diagram is to be rendered by the renderer.

-### Benefits of a text based diagramming is its speed and modifiability, allowing easy maintenance and adaptations, over time.
-This allows your documentation to closely follow your code/project.
+### The benefits of text based diagramming are its speed and modifiability. mermaid allows for easy maintenance and modification of diagrams.
+This means your diagrams will always be up to date and closely follow your code and improve your documentation.

 ## mermaid tag:
 These Diagram Definitions can be entered within a \<div class=mermaid> tag.